Jeremie-Chauvel/linux-voice-type/README.md

 ./voice-typing.sh
 ```

-stop the recording writing the text you spoke to your current cursor position:
+Stop the recording writing the text you spoke to your current cursor position:

 ```bash
 ./voice-typing.sh
 ```